ghenriquec/NBA-algorithm-and-data-structuresII/README_EN.md

 ## Binary Tree:
 A binary tree is a non-linear data structure that has a special feature where each node or vertex contains a maximum of two child nodes.
 These are generally referred to as the left child node and the right child node.
 However, a node in the binary tree can have none, one, or two children.

+## Hash Table
+A Hash Table is a special data structure that associates search keys with values.
+Its purpose is, from a simple key, to do a quick search and get the desired value.